• Reading time:21 mins read

 Parallax: 30 yds

 The Sightmark Core SX Crossbow Scope is a state-of-the-art piece of equipment designed specifically for hunting large games with a crossbow.
 With Killzone rangefinding capabilities and fixed power magnification tuned to 320 fps crossbows, this scope is perfect for taking down even the largest prey.
 The red/black VXR-L reticle with 11 brightness settings ensures you’ll be able to see your target clearly in any lighting environment, while arrow drop compensation guarantees accurate shot placement.
-The scope’s fully multi-coated optics provide exceptional clarity and brightness, while the low profile capped turrets and fully weatherproof body ensure performance in all conditions.
+The scope’s fully multi-coated optics provide exceptional clarity and brightness, while the low-profile capped turrets and fully weatherproof body ensure performance in all conditions.

 Video review